RockENZO/rockenzo/README.md

 # 👋 Hi, I'm Rock (Ge) Wang! 🙋

 Welcome to my GitHub profile!
-I am an **Aspiring Software Engineer** with a solid foundation in computer science, object-oriented programming, and software development.
+I am an Aspiring Software Engineer with a solid foundation in web development, object-oriented programming, software development, and machine learning.
 I'm passionate about solving complex problems and building scalable, high-performance applications.
-My goal is to contribute to impactful projects, collaborate with diverse teams, and continually enhance my skills in a fast-paced, innovative environment.
+I aim to contribute to impactful projects, collaborate with diverse teams, and continually enhance my skills in a fast-paced, innovative environment.

 ## 👨‍💻 Career Objective 👨‍💼
 I aim to leverage my expertise in object-oriented programming, data structures, and modern software development to thrive in a dynamic, forward-thinking technology environment.
 I'm excited about the potential to work on impactful projects and continually push the boundaries of what's possible in tech.